Architecture Overview

 |---|---|---|

-| Meta (3-5 nodes) | Raft consensus, shard map, node registry, failure detection | Cluster size |
+| Meta (3-5 nodes) | Raft consensus, shard map, node registry, leader leases, field catalog, source registry, view coordination | Cluster size |

-| Ingest (N nodes) | WAL write, memtable, segment flush, S3 upload, ISR replication | Write throughput |
+| Ingest (N nodes) | Batcher write, part flush, S3 upload, batcher replication | Write throughput |

 | Query (M nodes) | Scatter-gather, partial aggregation merge, segment caching | Query concurrency |

 In small clusters (< 10 nodes), every node runs all three roles.
 At scale, you split roles for independent scaling.
 The architecture is shared-storage: S3 is the source of truth for segments, making ingest and query nodes effectively stateless.
+Data is sharded using a two-level scheme (time bucketing + xxhash64 hash partitioning) and replicated via batcher-based replication with configurable ACK levels.

 See Distributed Architecture for full details.